|

 simple:

-Members make contributions to a club's finances.
+Members make contributions to club finances.
 The payments members make

 are accounted for in the global club-account, the moneys themselves

-would most likely end up in a bank account.
+most likely ending up in a bank account.

 Members are however not paying directly into the big pot, the